Creeslough explosion: 'These are the toughest of days' - priest

 On any given day, at any given time, it bustled with activity.

-"How can something, in such a split second cause the devastation that we saw in just an instant, out of nowhere?," Eamonn asked.
+"How can something, in such a split second cause the devastation that we saw in just an instant, out of nowhere?," asked Eamonn.

 "This isn't a war zone, this is a wee quiet rural country area.
 People are in and out of that shop all day everyday, now this is where we are."